-A few weeks ago, an opinion piece of ours was published in The Hamilton Spectator.
+A few weeks ago, The Hamilton Spectator published an opinion piece of ours.
 In the piece, we wrote about the need for increased funding to help protect and restore the Great Lakes.
-And we mentioned that a deposit return program for plastic bottles could be a tool to help generate those needed funds.
+And we mentioned that a deposit return program for plastic bottles could be a tool to help generate those much needed funds.

 The article caught the eye of the Canadian Beverage Association, and prompted their president (Jim Goetz) to submit a letter in response.

 His letter was full of misleading industry talking points and inaccurate arguments.
 Here’s a breakdown, along with the real facts:

 Industry Talking Point #1: Deposit return programs are inconvenient

 …we shouldn’t ask Ontarians to walk past their blue boxes to get into their cars to return only plastic bottles

 Deposit return programs can be convenient.
 The best systems in Canada and around the world use a return-to-retail model, so you return your bottles at the same location that you buy other beverages.
 No need to make a special trip with your empties, just combine your returns with your next trip to the store.
 Or, if you don’t want to return your empties, you can put them in your Blue Box, or better yet, next to your Blue Box, and let some enterprising person return them for you.
 It’s the kind of system Ontarians already have for beer and wine bottles.
 And it’s one they like.
 Recent polling found that 91 per cent of Ontarians are supportive of a deposit return program for plastic beverage containers.